rreece/rreece.github.io/outline-of-philosophy/scientific-method.md

 >   But unbeknownst to you, the clock stopped exactly twelve hours ago.

 -- from Russell's "Human Knowledge: Its Scope & Limits"

+### Scientific Realism

+TODO.

+Unless we have a collective conspiracy, probablistically justifying assumptions of uniformity.

+See the outline on [scientific realism](scientific-realism.html).

 ### Naturalism